 - Start by turning the humidistat to the highest setting and change your thermostat so it turns on your furnace.
 Most humidifiers only work when the heat is on.

 - Next, make sure the water line to your humidifier is connected and turned on.
 Lift the supply tube slightly and check to see if there is water coming out.

 - From there, check your season selector dial if you have one and make sure it is on the correct season.

 - After that, ensure that there is electricity running to the humidifier.

 - Finally, ensure the humidifier pad is new and clean.

 If none of the above are able to correct the issues you are noticing with your humidifier, it is safe to assume that it is not working properly.

 What to Do if Your Humidifier Isn’t Working

 If the humidifier on your Atlanta HVAC system isn’t working correctly, you’ll need professional assistance.
 Most HVAC services in Atlanta are able to work with whole-house humidifiers.
 Not only will professional technicians get water flowing again, but they will ensure it is flowing properly and correctly turning into the mist your air needs.

 Keep in mind that your humidifier is just like the rest of your HVAC system—it needs maintenance once a year.
 If you are worried about how to tell if your humidifier is working or are noticing signs of an issue, get help.
-Call Moncrief Heating & Air Conditioning at 404-350-2300 or schedule your Sandy Springs HVAC service through our contact page.
+Reach out to Moncrief Heating & Air Conditioning for HVAC services in Roswell, Virginia Highlands, Sandy Springs, and the surrounding areas.
+Just give us a call at 404-350-2300.